CentroEPiaggio/calibration/README.md

 4. Put a table in the room centre and the object with the star attached to it on top of the table.
 Make sure the only thing on the table is the object you want to track, if needed hide the phase space equipments (cables, batteries, etc...) from the Asus rgb-d view. when you are satisfied with the layout don't move the table and the object anymore.

-5. Open a terminal and type `roslaunch calibration tracker_object_calibration.launch`, an rviz window will open.
+5. Open a terminal and type `roslaunch calibration tracker_object_calibration.launch tracked_object:=<name>`, where `<name>` is the object name you want to track, according to the ones available from `asus_scanner_models`.
+An rviz window will open to help you visualize the procedure.

-6. TODO view scene_filter parameters and adjust them to fit the table, so only the table and the object are visible by the Asus rgb-d.
+6. If needed view `scene_filter` parameters and adjust them to fit the table, so only the table and the object are visible by the Asus rgb-d.
+Usage and addictional informations on `scene_filter` package are visible [here](https://bitbucket.org/Tabjones/scene_filter).

 7. Open another terminal and type `rosservice call /pose_estimation_online estimate` a procedure for the object pose estimation will start.
 At the end the procedure (it will take a few seconds) a viewer will open picturing the estimation.
 Make sure the green pointcloud and the red one are visually aligned over each other as best as possible.
 If unsatisfied repeat this step until you see correct alignement.
 To help the process it could be useful to change the object position on the table a little bit.